Optimization glossary

 Result: The abstract version still ended up winning

-Takeaway: The small version of the cover was too small to show the important information -- the illustration and text were both illegible.
+Takeaway: Both cover illustrations were too small to be legible.
 The abstract version was concise and showed you exactly what you were getting into.
 In design, clarity matters.

 Example 2: Predicting the next best action